Gideonogunkola/my-portifolio/content/projects/05food.md

 <!--more-->

   <div class="mt-14 pt-4 lg:p-4 mb-4 leading-9">
     After this, I brainstormed on all possible solutions to address the painpoints, I noted different kinds of suggestions.
 The idea was to get large quantity of ideas that can be narrowd down late.
-I came up with the features for the mobile app before moving on the design the low fidelity prototype.
+I came up with the features for the mobile app before moving on the design the wireframe.
   </div>

    <div class="mt-14">